Fall Forage: Mushrooms of the Columbia Gorge

 Though we can never guarantee a basket full of chanterelles, lobsters, hedgehogs or matsutake, we can promise this workshop will give you a new appreciation for the complexity of the forest ecosystem, and the essential knowledge to head out on your next forage!
 Open to beginners - no experience necessary.

-This workshop will take place within a 1 hour drive time of White Salmon, WA.
+This forage will take place within a 1 hour drive of White Salmon, WA.
 The exact meeting location will not be determined until 5 days prior to your forage.
 Students will be notified of the meeting location by the Monday prior to the workshop date.
 Unfortunately, WildCraft cannot facilitate transportation or carpooling to and from classes.

 This workshop is open to anyone 18 years old & over, who is prepared to hike all day (rain or shine) on uneven terrain, off-trail.
 This is not a suitable workshop for those with health conditions that may be triggered or exacerbated by hiking, carrying a backpack, or being outside for 5+ hours in variable weather conditions.
 All participants must meet the Essential Eligibility Criteria for Off-Site or Nature courses.
 Please leave dogs at home.
 Listed class locations are approximate and are subject to change at WildCraft’s sole discretion depending on weather conditions and other seasonal factors.
 A packing list and exact location will be provided 5 days prior to the workshop date.